fphammerle/xrandrl/README.md

   -c, --connected  connected only
-  -d, --disabled   disabled only (does not imply --connected) -e, --enabled    enabled only (does not imply --connected) -h, --help       show help message and exit
+  -d, --disabled   disabled only (does not imply --connected) -e, --enabled    enabled only (does not imply --connected) -b, --backlight  outputs with backlight configurable via randr only -h, --help       show help message and exit
 ```